Chillee/MovieRankings/README.md

 ### C tier - OK Movies 5-7/10
 1. A Few Good Men - 7/10.
 Part of the reason I watched this movie is
+1. Before Sunset - 6.5/10.
+The characters weren't very likable separately and as a couple.
+I love [this scene](https://www.youtube.com/watch?v=dSnAaf9r8Ow) though.
+I also find myself wanting to finish the triology.
+I do like the idea of watching a couple over the years, similar to Jim and Pam in the Office.
+Also, the girl is fucking scary.
+I keep thinking she's gonna kill him

+---

+### F tier - did not enjoy <4/10
-1. Unbreakable - 5/10.
+1. Unbreakable - 4/10.
 Pacing was slow.
 They spent so much time convincing us that the main character was unbreakable.
 We GET IT.
 He is unbreakable!!!
-Twist was not exciting.
-Horace picked this movie and it suuuuuuuuuuuuuuucked.

----

-### F tier - did not enjoy <4/10
-1. Unbreakable - 4/10.
-Hashes over and over how the man is unbreakable.
 The twist ending is not satisfying at all.
 This was recommended as a movie where the villain is competent.
 Unclear if that was the case.
+Horace picked this movie and it suuuuuuuuuuuuuuucked.

 ## Horace